ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/wednesday/alignment.md

 We are going to use an aligner called 'STAR' to align the data, but in order to use star we need to index the genome for star.
 So go back to your ref directory and let's do the indexing (**Note that the STAR command below has been put on multiple lines for readability**).
 We specify 4 threads, the output directory, the fasta file for the genome, the annotation file (GTF), and the overhang parameter, which is calculated by subtracting 1 from the read length.

     cd ../ref
+    module load star
     mkdir star_index

     STAR --runThreadN 4 \
     --runMode genomeGenerate \
     --genomeDir star_index \
-    --genomeFastaFiles Arabidopsis_thaliana/NCBI/TAIR10/Sequence/WholeGenomeFasta/genome.fa \
+    --genomeFastaFiles Arabidopsis_thaliana.TAIR10.dna.toplevel.fa \
-    --sjdbGTFfile Arabidopsis_thaliana/NCBI/TAIR10/Annotation/Genes/genes.gtf \
+    --sjdbGTFfile Arabidopsis_thaliana.TAIR10.36.gtf \
     --sjdbOverhang 99

 This step will take 5 minutes.
-You can look at [STAR documentation](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) while you wait.
+You can look at the [STAR documentation](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) while you wait.
 All of the output files will be written to the star_index directory.

 ---

 **3\.** We are now ready to try an alignment of one of our samples' reads.
-Let's go back to our 03-alignment directory
+Let's go back to our 03-alignment directory.

+    cd ../03-alignment

+and let's run STAR on just one pair of files.
+Make sure you run this on a compute node using 8Gb of memory.
+It will take about 30 minutes to run (**Again, the command is on multiple lines for readability**):

+    STAR --runThreadN 8 \
+    --sjdbOverhang 99 \
+    --genomeDir ../ref/star_index \
+    --sjdbGTFtagExonParentGene gene_id \
+    --sjdbGTFfile ../ref/Arabidopsis_thaliana.TAIR10.36.gtf \
+    --outSAMtype BAM Unsorted SortedByCoordinate \
+    --outReadsUnmapped Fastx \
+    --quantMode GeneCounts \
+    --outFileNamePrefix I864_S78_star_alignment/I864_S78_ \
+    --readFilesIn I864_S78.sickle.R1.fastq I864_S78.sickle.R2.fastq

+For this command, we are giving it the overhang like from the previous step, the genome index directory we created in the last step, an identifier name from the GTF file that identifies genes, the annotation file, the output file type, outputting unmapped reads, telling it to count reads on a gene level, the prefix for all the output files, and finally, the input files.

+---

+**4\.**